 So why do we spend time learning to draw or even caring about it?
-Easy: We are a visual people.
+Easy: We are visual people.
 Images are easier to process than words.
 We can open a page and immediately see and understand the image.
 Reading takes work: scanning words, processing the message, understanding the language, etc. Drawing is fundamental to the seeing process.
 It is an “active way of engaging reality, to observe, analyze, and record it with the possibility of reimagining it.”
-(Eviston, web) What we artists are doing is learning to see and then translating that into lines that allow the viewer to see like we do.
+(Eviston, web) What we artists are doing is learning to see and then translating that into lines that allow the viewer to see as we do.
 We do more than cameras can do (merely capture the image).
 If done well, we artists capture the feeling, the soul of the person.

 Eviston, Brent.
 How Learning to Draw Had Taught Me to Live, Artists Network, web, 13 May 2016.